 In some applications, it is acceptable to drive the sample clock inputs with a single-ended CMOS signal.
-In such applications, CLK+ should be driven directly from a CMOS gate, and the CLK- pin should be bypassed to ground with a 0.1 $\mu F$ capacitor in parallel with a 39 k $\Omega$ resistor (see Figure 30).
+In such applications, drive CLK+ directly from a CMOS gate and bypass the CLK-pin to ground with a 0.1 $\mu F$ capacitor in parallel with a 39 k $\Omega$ resistor (see Figure 30).
 Although the CLK+ input circuit supply is AVDD18, this input is designed to withstand input voltages of up to 3.3 V, making the selection of the drive logic voltage very flexible.
-The AD9515/AD9520-0 family of parts can be used to provide 3.3 V inputs (see Figure 31).
-In this case, 39 k $\Omega$ is not needed.
+The AD9515/AD9520-0 device family can provide 3.3 V inputs (see Figure 31).
+In this case, 39 k $\Omega$ resistor is not needed.